liyanhub/leangit/readme.txt

 Git is a version control system.
 Git is free software.
 Git has changed.
-This is my first git.
+This is the first git.